HiLab-git/DTC/README.md

 This code is adapted from [UA-MT](https://github.com/yulequan/UA-MT), [SASSNet](https://github.com/kleinzcy/SASSnet), [SegWithDistMap](https://github.com/JunMa11/SegWithDistMap),

-We thank Dr. Lequan Yu, Dr. Shuailin Li and Dr. Jun Ma for their elegant and efficient code base.
+We thank Dr. Lequan Yu, M.S.
+Shuailin Li and Dr. Jun Ma for their elegant and efficient code base.
+(Apologizing to Shuailin Li since I made a mistake of his degree.)

 More details and comparison methods will be released if the paper is accepted.
 # Usage